Japanese migration to Malaysia: Organisations

 The Japanese Association of Singapore, established in 1905, would go on to establish branches in all of the Malay states.
 It was closely watched by the police intelligence services.

-There are Japanese day schools in a number of major cities in Malaysia, including the Japanese School of Kuala Lumpur in Subang, Selangor, the Japanese School of Johor, the Kinabalu Japanese School, and the Penang Japanese School.
+There are Japanese day schools in a number of major cities in Malaysia, including the Japanese School of Kuala Lumpur in Subang, Selangor, the Japanese School of Johor (ジョホール日本人学校), the Kinabalu Japanese School (コタキナバル日本人学校), and the Penang Japanese School (ペナン日本人学校).
 The Perak Japanese School is a supplementary education programme in Ipoh, Perak.
+With a total of five, Malaysia hosts more Japanese schools than any other Asian country except China.

 Japanese expatriates prefer to live in high-rise apartment buildings close to Japanese schools or other international schools.

 In popular culture

 In Japan, interest in the history of Japanese prostitutes in Malaysia in the early days of the 20th century was sparked by Tomoko Yamazaki's 1972 book Sandakan hachiban shokan, a recording of oral history of women from the Amakusa Islands who had gone to Sandakan and then returned to Japan in the 1920s.
 Yamazaki's book went on to win the Oya Soichi Nonfiction Prize (established by novelist Sōichi Ōya), and enjoyed nationwide popularity.
 It was fictionalised as a series of popular films, the first of which, the 1972 Sandakan No. 8 directed by Kei Kumai, was nominated for an Academy Award for Best Foreign Language Film.